fieryhenry/Battle-Cats-Game-Modder/README.md

 6. Once completed the files will be in /game_files

-7. You can manually edit the data, or use the option in the editor that you want
+7. You can manually edit the data, or use the option in the tool that you want

 8. Once edited, open the tool and select the encrypt option